MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 - After a flow runs, it may take approximately 15 to 30 minutes for data to be added for analysis.
 However, historical runs up to 28 days are immediately available for analysis.
 - This feature is not currently supported for Dataverse for Microsoft Teams environments.
-- Cloud flow analytics for your older flows may not appear immediately in the Process Mining desktop application.
-To have the analytics appear, click the **Improve your flow** button on the details page of your flow.
+- Cloud flow analytics for your older flows might not appear immediately in the Process Mining desktop application.
+To have the analytics appear, select **Improve your flow** on the details page of your flow.

 ## Terminology